 Our UCCI mission statement says “We will love God, all others, and the earth by providing sanctuary, practicing hospitality, and performing ministry”.

-Moon Beach, Pilgrim Center, and Cedar Valley bring this mission statement to life every day at each site.
+Moon Beach, Daycholah Center, and Cedar Valley bring this mission statement to life every day at each site.
 We offer a peaceful reprieve from the stresses and demands of the world, if only for a few days or a week.
 Our programs are open to anyone regardless of race, color, ethnic background, sex, gender identity, or sexual orientation.
 We have program offerings for people of all ages.
 We make every effort to accommodate differing abilities in our programs and on our facilities.
 These are more than words we speak – it is how we run our programs and live our lives.
-Our staff stands ready to welcome everyone into the community at Moon Beach, Pilgrim Center, and Cedar Valley.
+Our staff stands ready to welcome everyone into the community at Moon Beach, Daycholah Center, and Cedar Valley.